FahimAnayet/Facial-Expression-Classification/README.md

 # Facial-Expression-Classification

 ![](test1_Out.jpg)
-This was my intern interview project.
+</br>This was my intern interview project.
 May have to tune a bit.
 But overall ok.

+- 1 Pre-train model is in trainer folder.(a bit junky I suppose)